You are here

 - the language

-We always insist on seeing the text you would like translating beforehand so that we can run an analysis using our translation software – which takes into account factors such as those mentioned above - in order to provide you with our most competitive quote.
+We always suggest you sending the text you would like translating beforehand so that we can run an analysis using our translation software – which takes into account factors such as those mentioned above - in order to provide you with our most competitive quote.

 How long will it take?